canadaluke888/TerminalTableBuilder/README.md

     You can enter the 'Styles' section from the 'Settings' section by entering the `styles` command.

-    - **Changing the border style for tables:** First enter the `table` command.
-Then, enter the `set border style` command.
+    - **Changing the table title style:** Enter the `set table title style` command.
 Choose the number corresponding to the color you would like to set it as.
-    - **Changing the column style for tables:** Enter the `table` command.
-Then, enter the `set column style` command.
+    - **Changing the border style for tables:** Enter the `set border style` command.
 Choose the number corresponding to the color you would like to set it as.
-    - **Changing the row style for tables:** Enter the `table` command.
-Then, enter the `set row style` command.
-Choose the number corresponding to the color you would like to set it as.
+    - **Changing the row style for tables:** Enter the `set row style` command.
-    - **Changing the border style for system messages:** Enter the `system` command.
-Then, enter the `set border style` command.
 Choose the number corresponding to the color you would like to set it as.

 ## Third-Party Dependencies